klauseduard/under-over-models/chapters/03-organizational-models.md

 By strategically designing team structures around Bounded Contexts, organizations can proactively align their organizational models with intended system architectures.
 This often involves creating autonomous teams responsible for specific system components or modules reflecting a particular subdomain.
 Clear ownership encourages modular and decoupled architectures, as teams operate independently, develop a deep understanding and specialized **[Ubiquitous Language](https://www.agilealliance.org/glossary/ubiquitous-language/)** for their context, and focus on well-defined interfaces for interaction with other contexts. **[Context Mapping](https://www.oreilly.com/library/view/what-is-domain-driven/9781492057802/ch04.html)**, another DDD tool, becomes essential for visualizing and managing the relationships *between* these team/system boundaries.

 Furthermore, the Inverse Conway Maneuver emphasizes defining explicit communication pathways and interaction modes between teams aligned with Bounded Contexts.
 Intentionally structuring how teams collaborate helps foster the desired level of coupling between system components.
-For instance, tight integration needs can be supported by promoting close collaboration (e.g., a Partnership context map pattern), while decoupled architectures might use more formal, API-driven communication protocols between teams (e.g., an Anticorruption Layer or Open Host Service pattern).
+For instance, tight integration needs can be supported by promoting close collaboration (e.g., a Partnership context map pattern), while decoupled architectures might use more formal, API-driven communication protocols between teams (e.g., an [Anticorruption Layer](https://martinfowler.com/bliki/AnticorruptionLayer.html) or [Open Host Service](https://ddd-practitioners.com/home/glossary/bounded-context/bounded-context-relationship/open-host-service/) pattern).

 In some cases, implementing the Inverse Conway Maneuver might necessitate reorganizing existing teams to break down silos, improve work/information flow, and remove organizational constraints that could lead to undesirable architectural patterns.

 ![Inverse Conway Maneuver with Bounded Contexts](../images/inverse-conway-ddd.svg)

-### DDD Context Mapping for Organizational Design
+### 3.5.1 DDD Context Mapping for Organizational Design

 Domain-Driven Design provides valuable patterns for defining relationships between different Bounded Contexts, which directly translates to defining the relationships between teams in an organization.
 These relationship patterns help define how teams should interact, what protective measures might be needed, and how to align team structures with system architecture components.